 These allow operations (drawing, row/column changes, color conversion, etc.) to be undone or redone.
 Note that there’s a maximum number of steps that can be undone (currently 20).

 Brings up a dialog box that allows you to specify the units used (inches/cm), the inner radius of the rosette, and the width and height of the fundamental tile.
+Note that either the tile width and height or the row and column width can be specified; the others will be adjusted in sync.

 Brings up a dialog that shows the current count of squares for each color used in the fundamental tile element.
 Note that this information is also included in the saved PDF or printout.